sjaakp/yii2-illustrated-behavior/README.md

 #### fileAttribute ####

 Name of the file input attribute in the ActiveRecord.
+This is the attribute to be used with the Uploader widget.
 Default: `'file'`.

 #### imgAttribute ####